bisgardo/uber-challenge/README.md

 The project was developed with Go App Engine SDK 1.9.40 (which includes Go 1.6.2) and MySQL 5.7.16 on a Windows 7 box.
 At the time of this writing, Cloud SQL ("second generation") is based on MySQL 5.7.

+The client side is implemented with the [Foundation](http://foundation.zurb.com/) front-end framework and jQuery.

 ### Life cycle

 When the application starts up, it checks if the database is empty and initializes it with data from a cached file if it